josep-almolda/assesment/README.md

 # Notifications Microservice - Scenario

+## How to run
+Open the solution in VS2017 and hit run on IISExpress (F5)

+All the NuGet packages should be restored and the project will open in a browser

 ## Notes
 - I used `modelBuilder.HasData` to add the initial template into the table, as part of the migration
 - To allow the local front end to communicate to this API I allowed CORS to any origin, this would